 The carrying values of cash and cash equivalents, restricted cash, tenant and other receivables, deposits, prepaid expenses, other assets, accounts payable and accrued expenses are reasonable estimates of their fair values because of the short-term nature of these instruments.
 The carrying values of the term loan and credit facility are deemed to be at fair value since the outstanding debt is directly tied to monthly LIBOR contracts.
-The fair value, based on inputs not quoted on active markets, but corroborated by market data, or Level 2, of the outstanding Senior Notes Due 2024 at March 31, 2016 is approximately \$248.1 million.
-The fair value, based on inputs not quoted on active markets, but corroborated by market data, or Level 2, of the outstanding Senior Notes Due 2023 at March 31, 2016 is approximately \$257.0 million.
-Assumed mortgage notes payable were recorded at their fair value at the time they were assumed and are estimated to have a fair value of approximately \$44.3 million with an interest rate range of 3.3% to 4.2% and a weighted average interest rate of 3.6% as of March 31, 2016.
-Mortgage notes payable originated by the Company are estimated to have a fair value of approximately \$34.1 million with an interest rate of 4.0% as of March 31, 2016.
+The fair value of the outstanding Senior Notes Due 2026 at March 31, 2017 was approximately \$191.3 million, calculated using significant inputs which are not observable in the market.
+The fair value, based on inputs not quoted on active markets, but corroborated by market data, or Level 2, of the outstanding Senior Notes Due 2024 at March 31, 2017 was approximately \$241.8 million.
+The fair value, based on inputs not quoted on active markets, but corroborated by market data, or Level 2, of the outstanding Senior Notes Due 2023 at March 31, 2017 was approximately \$258.2 million.
+Assumed mortgage notes payable were recorded at their fair value at the time they were assumed and were estimated to have a fair value of approximately \$35.6 million with an interest rate range of 3.8% to 4.7% and a weighted average interest rate of 4.0% as of March 31, 2017.
+Mortgage notes payable originated by the Company were estimated to have a fair value of approximately \$32.8 million with an interest rate of 4.7% as of March 31, 2017.
 These fair value measurements fall within level 3 of the fair value hierarchy.